rafael-grompone-von-gioi/pcd/README.txt

 The input and output can be in any image format handled by Enric Meinhardt's IIO library (https://github.com/mnhrdt/iio).

-The same result should be obtained through the command line interface of the Python wrapper:

-  pcd data/sentinel2/img{1,2,3}.tif k.png

 Copyright and License